clyde-strydom/clyde-strydom.github.io/README.md

 If you enjoyed this project and would like to support the cause, please consider making a donation to the real donation site of SANParks.
 Your contribution will make a difference!

+## TODOs

+- [ ] Create custom domain with some cool url
+- [ ] Configure the github pages settings to reflect this
+- [ ] Longer Term: play around and add some games etc to make this a fun experimental project

 ## License

 This project is licensed under the [MIT License](LICENSE).